Educating Rita (film): Production

 Lewis Gilbert says it was difficult to raise finance for the film.
 "Columbia wanted me to cast Dolly Parton as Rita".
 Julie Walters, in her feature film debut, reprised her role from the stage production.

+Finance was raised through a new company, Acorn Productions, formed by Lewis Gilbert and his partner Herbert Oates.
+It attracted investors in the wake of the success of Gandhi including the Pru and Coal Board pension funds.

 The film is set in an unnamed English university and port city: most of the working-class characters have Scouse accents.
 However, it was shot entirely in and around Dublin, where minor adjustments were made to suggest the city is in the UK: in several street scenes, for example, British red telephone boxes appear.
-Trinity College, Dublin, is used as the setting for the university, and University College, Dublin, in Belfield, is used for Rita's summer school.
+Trinity College Dublin, is used as the setting for the university, and University College Dublin, in Belfield, is used for Rita's summer school.
 The rooms used by Bryant as his office and tutorial room were those of the College Historical Society and the University Philosophical Society, respectively; and while the building was considerably refurnished, the production chose to leave portraits of Douglas Hyde and Isaac Butt and committee photographs in the former, and a bust of John Pentland Mahaffy in the latter.
 No. 8 Hogan Avenue in Dublin 2, near Grand Canal Dock, was used for Rita's house in the film, and one in Burlington Road, Ballsbridge, for Bryant's.
 The scene where Rita runs into her ex Denny and his new wife was filmed in the South Lotts area of Ringsend.
 The scene in France was filmed in Maynooth, County Kildare, and Pearse Station and Dublin Airport were used.
 The pub scene was shot in The Stag's Head on Dame Court in Dublin.
 However, the pub which Rita enters is the Dame Tavern which is opposite The Stag's Head.
 Filming also took place in Stoneybatter, with Aughrim Street Church being used for the wedding scene.
 Stanhope Street School was used as a production base.

+Release

+The film had its premiere at the Leicester Square Theatre in London on 3 May 1983, attended by Prince Philip, Duke of Edinburgh, who attended as president of the National Playing Fields Association.
+The film opened to the public the following day at Warner West End and at the Classic cinema on Haymarket, London.
+It opened in third place at the London box office behind Tootsie and Sophie's Choice.
+It was the Rank Organisation's most successful film of the 1980s.